bmyjacks/SoftwareIncSimplifiedChinese/README_EN.md

 ## How to use?

-Locate the installation folder for SoftwareInc.This can usually be found by clicking `right click > Properties > Local File > Browse local file` in the SoftwareInc icon in Steam.
+Locate the installation folder for `SoftwareInc`.This can usually be found by clicking `right click > Properties > Local File > Browse local file` in the SoftwareInc icon in Steam.

 After opening the folder, the structure of the game directory is similar to the following